jvizcar/SageMultiplexInteractors/README.md

 Make sure to fill #### with the local port you want to port-forward to - the token password will be displayed in the terminal, copy paste this to access the notebook. <data_dir> should be the absolute path to your directory containing all the images, image dirs, masks, and csv files.

+Look into the configs_example.py file to understand the required files you will need to run the notebooks.